Don Cheadle: 2010–2020: Acclaim and Marvel films

 In 2018, Cheadle guest-starred in the first-season finale of DuckTales, providing Donald Duck's new voice box.
 He later guest-starred again in 2020 during season three after a wish Donald made to Gene the Genie had altered reality.

 2021–present

 In 2021, Cheadle starred in the period crime thriller No Sudden Move, in which he played Curt Goynes, a gangster in 1950s Detroit.
 Around that same year, Cheadle played a villain role in Space Jam: A New Legacy, portraying the role of the main antagonist Al-G Rhythm.

 In February 2024, it was announced that Cheadle had joined the main cast for Peacock's crime drama miniseries Fight Night: The Million Dollar Heist.
 Cheadle co-starred in the biographical wrestling drama Unstoppable.
 Based on the life of wrestler Anthony Robles, Cheadle portrayed Sean Charles, his head coach.
 The feature premiered at the Toronto International Film Festival in September, followed by a limited theatrical release in December 2024.

-Cheadle is set to lead the Marvel film Armor Wars.
-In 2026, Cheadle will make his Broadway debut in a revival of David Auburn's play Proof.
+In April 2026, Cheadle made his Broadway debut in a revival of David Auburn's play Proof.